Nia292/ce-launcher/README.md

 You may be prompted to download and install a .NET desktop runtime.
 Follow the steps instructed when it happens.

+# Updating Mods
+You can force-update the mods for the server you have currently selected by hitting "Update and Launch".
+This will download steamcmd for you and then update each mod in the servers modlist.
+**Sometimes, on the first run,  it will hang on the first mod in the modlist for no reason whatsoever.
+If you see your download being stuck in the console window that pops up, close it and hit Update and Launch again.**

 # My server isn't listed
 The launcher pulls servers from here: https://github.com/Nia292/ce-server-list/blob/main/servers.json